Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Mathematical Setup and General Supporting Results

-\end{proposition} \begin{remark} The convergence rate will become slow as \(\epsilon\) approaches zero.
-This phenomenon also appears in previous NTK-based convergence results: when the minimum eigenvalue of the Gram matrix defined in NTK framework is close to zero, the convergence rate is similarly slow. \end{remark} \begin{remark} Our convergence results hold for gradient descent with proper step size choices (omitted for brevity), while implicit gradient descent offers additional advantages as it maintains unconditional stability and better preserves the solution structure throughout training. \end{remark}
+\begin{remark} The convergence rate deteriorates as \(\epsilon\) approaches zero.
+A similar phenomenon is observed in NTK-based analyses: when the minimum eigenvalue of the NTK matrix is close to zero, convergence also slows down. \end{remark} \begin{remark} Our convergence results hold for gradient descent with proper step size choices (omitted for brevity), while implicit gradient descent offers additional advantages as it maintains unconditional stability and better preserves the solution structure throughout training. \end{remark} \begin{remark}[Advantages of implicit regularization] While explicit $L^2$ regularization, adding a term such as $\gamma \|\theta\|_2^2$ to the loss, ensures coercivity, modern PDE solvers like PINNs and the Deep Ritz method predominantly rely on implicit regularization induced by gradient-based optimization algorithms.
+This offers several key advantages: it naturally promotes low-norm solutions without the need for careful tuning of $\gamma$, preserves the physical interpretability of the loss, and avoids artificially restricting the solution space.
+Importantly, implicit regularization adapts robustly to multiscale features (such as sharp gradients and boundary layers) that are common in practical PDE problems.
+Extensive empirical results demonstrate that this implicit effect often yields a better trade-off between training stability and solution accuracy across a wide range of benchmarks. \end{remark}